 - If additional verification is needed, the Hub will automatically submit additional data to SAVE requesting DHS verify the status of the case.
 No action is taken by staff to verify status.

-- If citizenship cannot be established, staff must take appropriate action to gather citizenship and immigration documentation for the participant by following the steps outlined in the Verify Lawful Presence guide in MEDES Resources.
+- If citizenship cannot be established, staff must take appropriate action to gather citizenship and immigration documentation for the participant by following the steps outlined in the Verify Lawful Presence guide in IM Resources.

 -